hudelin24/Actuation-compatible-tracking-for-in-vivo-navigation-of-miniature-robots/Data/Data.md

 ## time_synchronization\time_synchronization.pyth
 `mag_data\mag.pyth` is a dictionary file which stores time synchronization information.
 It includes four keys:
 ### 'camera index'
-An `int` number indicates the fame index in camera data.
+An `int` number indicates the frame index in camera data.
 ### 'magnetic index'
-An `int` number indicates the fame index in magnetic data which is the nearest in time with the camera frame.
+An `int` number indicates the frame index in magnetic data which is the nearest in time with the camera frame.
 ### 'camera time'
 A `float` number indicates the camera timestamp.
 ### 'magnetic time'